ndzamboni/portfolio-landing-page/README.md

 * Landing page should link to all other projects done within and outside of coding instruction
 * Landing page should link to at least one fun project
 * Landing page should (at some point) be connected to subjects such as SQL, Power BI, Python, C#, etc.
+* Landing page will have clickable tiles or buttons that pull up works completed like "education", "work history", "notable accomplishments", etc.

 * More to come...